PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 - Node voltage magnitude and angle
 - Power flow through branches

+See [Power flow algorithms](#power-flow-algorithms) for detailed documentation on the calculation methods.

+##### Regulated power flow

+For most power flow calculations, the grid is fixed as the user dictates.
+However, in practice, the grid often contains regulators for certain components.
+When including those regulators in the calculations, the grid may be optimized according to the power flow results and the behaviour of the regulators.

+See [Regulated power flow calculations](#regulated-power-flow-calculations) for detailed documentation on regulated power flow calculations.

 #### State estimation

 State estimation is a statistical calculation method that determines the most probable state of the grid, based on